fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/_posts/2022-06-21-SDR-microplate-respirometry-protocol-Hawaii.md

 -	Upload data sheets to the google drive or save onto a USB.

 ### Clean equipment
--	Use a glass pipette to remove the water and spats from the wells GENTLY.
+-	Use a glass pipette to remove the water and planulae from the wells GENTLY.
 -	Rinse the microplate with milliQ water and dry using a kimwipe.
 Roll the kimwipe up and gently dry each individual well being careful not to damage the spot.
 -	Because the oxygen spots are sensitive to light, put it in the bubble wrap and put it in the dark bag.
 Open the bag slightly so the plate can fully dry.